LI-explorer/AI-Medical-Imaging/README.md

 # AI-Assisted Medical Image Reconstruction and Denoising

-This project focuses on using deep learning techniques to enhance and reconstruct low-dose medical images such as PET and MRI scans.
-The model architecture is based on U-Net, with potential for future extensions to diffusion models or physics-informed networks.
+This ongoing project focuses on applying deep learning techniques to medical imaging, aiming to enhance and reconstruct low-dose modalities such as PET and MRI scans.
+The current implementation is based on a U-Net architecture, with plans to extend the framework to include diffusion models and physics-informed networks.

+A demo of the model pipeline and results is available in the `/notebooks` folder.

 ## ✨ Features

 - Denoising of simulated low-dose PET/MRI images
 - U-Net-based model with optional skip connections or attention modules
-- Evaluation using PSNR, SSIM, and visual metrics
+- Evaluation using PSNR, SSIM, and visual metrics (not showing in demo)
 - Easily extendable for reconstruction or segmentation tasks

 ## 🖼️ Sample Result